tommi1hirvonen/Biflow/README.md

 - Configure private endpoints for the inbound traffic of the scheduler and executor applications.
     - Create the private endpoints in the default subnet of the virtual network.
     - Disable public network access.
-- Add service endpoints for the following services to the virtual network (subnet biflow-vcfidw):
+- Add service endpoints for the following services to the virtual network (subnet biflow-subnet):
     - Microsoft.AzureActiveDirectory
     - Microsoft.Sql
     - Microsoft.Web